 Muck Boots Arctic Sport

-If you want a fully waterproof design that is warm and insulated for cold weather, you are going to want to check out the Muck Arctic Sport Rubber High-Performance Men’s Winter Boot.
+If you want a fully waterproof design that is warm and insulated for cold weather, you are going to want to check out the Muck Arctic Sport Rubber High-Performance Winter Boot.
 Mucks are beasts that work well in severe conditions.
 They have an 11″ shaft (from the arch) and are made with 5 mm neoprene, which is a fantastic material for waterproofing and heat retention.
 If you find it hard to get a fully waterproof and super warm style, this is a great option to take a look at since the rubber extends up past the ankle quite a bit.
-In addition to the neoprene for warmth, they also have 2 mm of thermal foam on the footbed, so you won’t get that creeping cold feeling that you can sometimes get from winter footwear if you are standing on snow or ice.
+In addition to the neoprene for retaining heat, they also have 2 mm of thermal foam on the footbed, so you won’t get that creeping cold feeling that you can sometimes get from winter footwear if you are standing on snow or ice.
 The rating of this design is from -40 °F to 40 °F (-40°C to 4°C).
-Despite the look they aren’t bulky but are very comfortable and easy to walk in, they even have great traction for icy conditions.
+Despite the look they aren’t bulky but are very comfortable and easy to walk in, they even have excellent traction for icy conditions.
 Since they are pull-on, they are also easy to get in and out of.
-Mucks are 100% waterproof, but they aren’t as breathable as some of the other options out there, so if you get sweaty feet they probably aren’t the best option for you.
+Mucks are 100% waterproof, but they aren’t as breathable as some of the other options out there, so if you get sweaty feet, they probably aren’t the best option for you.

 Available from Amazon

 Oboz Bridger 8″ BDry Insulated Winter Boots